 Important trade-offs to consider include:

-• Edge vs cloud processing: Edge processing improves responsiveness and resilience in bandwidth-constrained environments, but increases complexity and security considerations.
-Cloud-native processing centralizes policy enforcement and reconciliation but may introduce latency and dependency on network connectivity.
+- Edge vs cloud processing: Edge processing improves responsiveness in bandwidth-constrained environments but increases complexity and security considerations.
+Cloud-native processing centralizes policy enforcement and reconciliation but may introduce latency and network dependency.

-• Vendor-neutral data models vs domain-specific customization: Standard data models support interoperability across carriers, terminals, and regions, but some customers require domain-specific extensions.
-A modular architecture supports both through well-defined integration points.
+- Vendor-neutral data models vs domain-specific customization: Standard data models support interoperability across carriers, terminals, and regions, but some customers require domain-specific extensions.
+A modular architecture accommodates both through well-defined integration points.

 Failure modes and mitigation strategies